bibanon/bibanon/Powerbook.md

 While the PDF can basically be found anywhere, we are attempting to back up the original P-P-Powerbook site, movies, and all updates to the Bibliotheca Anonoma.
 It was heavily mirrored in it's heyday, but now only a few sites survive.

+> **Notice:** A complete backup of the story has been discovered at [Mortencb.cx](http://p-p-p-powerbook.mortencb.cx/).
+Thanks Morten!

 ## Website Mirrors

+* [Mortencb.cx - P-p-p-powerbook](http://p-p-p-powerbook.mortencb.cx/) - This is the definitive archive, all files are extant.
 * [Archive.today Mirror](http://archive.today/1ya4X)
 * [Internet Archive Snapshot from 2004](http://web.archive.org/web/20040616185618/http://p-p-p-powerbook.com/)
 * http://www.hot.ee/ppppowerbook/ - Only the Homepage works...